juhasch/fixedpoint/README.md

 # FixedPoint

-FixedPoint is a Python module designed to perform fixed-point calculations.
-It provides a simple and efficient way to handle fixed-point numbers in your Python applications.
+FixedPoint is a Python module designed to perform fixed-point calculations for single numbers.

-## Features

-- Implements fixed-point calculations for single numbers.
-- Easy to use and integrate into your Python projects.
-- Provides accurate results, ideal for financial and scientific computations.
+Main use is to try out approaches for a NumPy dtype extension.

 ## Installation